Hello all, today I would like to say a few words on the subject of ‘help’.

 To my surprise I discovered fairly early in life that helping others is more gratifying than helping yourself.
 Don’t get me wrong, I’m not into self-sacrifice.
 In fact far from it, I have a nice house, car, family and general lifestyle.

 However, when I do manage to help another, the pride, the feeling of having just done something worthwhile with my life, and the high I get from having done so, goes deeper than the satisfaction from buying a car or making a good chunk of money.

 It just works that way.
-I’ve seen people go to pieces once they arrived at the solemn conclusion that they are no longer needed in life, or that are of no use to anyone.
+I’ve seen people go to pieces once they arrived at the conclusion that they are no longer needed in life.
+The same thing happens if they feel they are of no use to anyone.